 Switch to super-efficient appliances and light bulbs.

 Consider swapping out your gas-powered yard equipment for electric—lawn mowers, leaf blowers and garden trimmers all have electric equivalents.

 Stay connected.
-Big decisions on closing coal plants, investing in renewables, energy efficiency, and building codes are coming this winter.
+Big decisions on closing coal plants, investments in renewable energy, energy efficiency, and building codes are coming this year.
 Join our monthly newsletter for the latest news.
 Be sure to also follow along on Twitter and Facebook.

 Questions?
 Contact Caley Long, our senior communications and engagement associate at firstname.lastname@example.org or call/text 651 726 7569.